This post may contain affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 The minimum start-up cost to grow mushrooms is $30.
 Indoor grow-ops cost more for equipment and monitoring, and outdoor methods are low-cost and relatively passive.
 Substrate and spores will be part of the ongoing operating costs in every scenario.

-Depending on the method of mushroom cultivation you choose; $30 can yield 2-20lbs of mushrooms.
+Depending on the method of mushroom cultivation you choose; $30 can yield 2-20lbs of mushrooms (or less, as you gain experience!)

-In this article, the average joe looking to eat some delicious mushrooms on a regular basis or scale up to a small business will learn:
+In this article, the ‘average Joe’ looking to grow and eat some delicious mushrooms on a regular basis (or scale up to a small business) will learn:

-- The item details and process breakdown of four regular people’s indoor mushroom grow ops (some simple and some with a bit more tech)
+2. The details of four regular people’s indoor mushroom grow ops (some are simple setups and some have a bit more tech)

-By the end of the article, your mind will be calibrated with realistic expectations—leaving you confident to choose a way forward.
+By the end of the article, you’ll be calibrated with realistic expectations—leaving you confident to choose a way forward.

 Related: Save Money & Grow Vegetables That Cost You the Most